vercel/vercel/DEVELOPING_A_RUNTIME.md

 A **required** exported function that returns a [Serverless Function](#serverless-function).

 What's a Serverless Function?
-Read about [Serverless Function concepts](https://vercel.com/docs/v2/deployments/concepts/lambdas) to learn more.
+Read about [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) to learn more.

 ```js
 build({